junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Introduced in House
 - 2016-04-26 — Introduced in House
 - 2016-04-26 — Referred to the House Committee on Science, Space, and Technology.
+- 2016-04-27 — Committee Consideration and Mark-up Session Held.
+- 2016-04-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-06-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-06-13 — Considered under suspension of the rules. (consideration: CR H3732-3735)
+- 2016-06-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5049.
+- 2016-06-13 — Mr. Loudermilk moved to suspend the rules and pass the bill, as amended.
+- 2016-06-13 — Placed on the Union Calendar, Calendar No. 481.
+- 2016-06-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+114-619.
+- 2016-06-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+114-619.